southbridge-fur/glitch/README.md

 Currently only supports command-line arguments, there is a GUI in the works but it is far from finished.

 Up to three effects can be performed on an image at the moment.
+See glitch -h for more information.

 A clean glitch effect:
 ![Image](http://i.imgur.com/6RJ2WGh.png)